FirebaseExtended/firebase-import/README.md

 # Firebase-Import
 Firebase-import is a helper utility for importing large JSON files into [Firebase](https://www.firebase.com/).
-It breaks the JSON into smaller chunks and then stores those chunks individually through the Firebase API.
+It breaks the JSON into smaller chunks and uploads them individually through the Firebase API.

 ## Installing